John Massie: Education and academic career

 Massie's initial renown was as a Hebraist and theologian.
 He was educated at Atherstone Grammar School, Warwickshire, and at St John's College, Cambridge.
-In 1869 he was appointed Professor of Classics at Spring Hill Theological College in Birmingham, and stayed there for 17 years until the institution was moved to Mansfield College, Oxford, where he was appointed the Yates Professor of New Testament Exigesis.
+In 1869 he was appointed Professor of Classics at Spring Hill Theological College in Birmingham, and stayed there for 17 years until the institution was moved to Mansfield College, Oxford, where he was appointed the Yates Professor of New Testament Exegesis.
 He contributed to both Hastings' Dictionary of the Bible and Encyclopedia Biblica.

 Political career

 Massie was first elected as a Councillor to Leamington Borough Council in 1878.
 He was then appointed by the council as an alderman and served until 1887.
 In 1894 he was elected a member of the Executive of the National Liberal Federation.
 He sat on that body until he was elected to parliament.
-Despite not having a financial background he served as national Liberal Party Treasurer from 1903–06.
+Despite not having a financial background he served as national Liberal Party Treasurer from 1903 to 1906.
 He was a committed supporter of Disestablishmentarianism and was President of the Liberation Society which campaigned for the removal of state patronage and control from schools.
 He opposed the Unionist Government's Education Act 1902.
 In protest against the act he passively resisted paying the local education rate.
 He was elected to the House of Commons at the general election in 1906, but was defeated at the January 1910 general election by the Liberal Unionist candidate Thomas Calley.
 Massie did not stand for Parliament again.
 In 1910 he was re-elected to the executive of the National Liberal Federation and sat on that body until his death.